-Amber Biology now offers on-site training in Python programming and scientific computing
+Amber Biology now offers on-site training in Python programming for biology and scientific computing

 Digital Biology is a relatively new and rapidly growing life science field, whose expansion beyond bioinformatics is being driven by the recognition that computational approaches can be an invaluable adjunct to experimental and observational biology.
 In many life science organizations, both academic and commercial, hand calculators and spreadsheets are still widely used for many of the quantitative aspects of biological research, and the core curriculum of most life science college courses still includes little or no teaching in scientific computing, computational modeling or computer programming.